Coventry’s Medieval Treasures self-guided tour © Coventry University

 It will run offline without the need for Internet access.

-• Use the attached map or the one online, following the route and pausing at the Stopping Points.
+- Use the online maps, following the route and pausing at the Stopping Points.

 The tour can also be used remotely on a computer PC.